 Your task is to design a robot that can find Tom and bring him back to safety.
 You will need to build an arm or gripper that can grab Tom and pull him back to safety.
 For the final task, Tom could be in any location in the field.
 You will be able to see Tom and line the robot up, however, you won’t know how far away he might be.
 Use the ultrasonic sensor to approach Tom.

-- Relates the robot turns to wheel rotations by estimating measurement and movement
+- Relates the robot movements to wheel rotations by estimating measurement

 - Translates measurements into programming code to move the robot forwards and backwards